India allows religious festival to go ahead as coronavirus cases surge

 However, the Odisha state government promised to conduct the festival in a "limited way," and asked the court for a injunction, leading to the Supreme Court overturning its own order on Monday.

-The procession consists of three lavishly decorated chariots pulled through the streets, with participants marching alongside through the city roads.
+The procession in Puri consists of three lavishly decorated chariots pulled through the streets, with participants marching alongside through the city roads.
 The "chariots" are typically enormous 45-feet-high (13.7 meters) wooden carts, decorated in red and gold cloth, which carry priests through the crowds.

 The crowd of people, many of whom travel from elsewhere in India to attend the festival, pray, dance, sing and play music during the celebrations.